SolidInvoice/SolidInvoice/README.md

 ### Docker

-Docker makes it really easy to get started as quickly as possible in running CSBill.
+Docker makes it really easy to get started as quickly as possible in running SolidInvoice.

-The docker image is available at https://hub.docker.com/r/csbill/csbill/ with instructions on how to get started.
+The docker image is available at https://hub.docker.com/r/solidinvoice/solidinvoice/ with instructions on how to get started.

 ### Archived Package

-Download the latest release from https://github.com/CSBill/CSBill/releases in either `zip` or `tar.gz` format, and extract the contents of the archive under your webserver directory.
+Download the latest release from https://github.com/SolidInvoice/SolidInvoice/releases in either `zip` or `tar.gz` format, and extract the contents of the archive under your webserver directory.

 ### For developers